quii/learn-go-with-tests/roman-numerals.md

 	for i := 0; i < len(roman); i++ {
 		symbol := roman[i]

-		// look ahead to next symbol if we can and the current symbol is base 10 (only valid subtractors) if i+1 < len(roman) && symbol == 'I' {
+		// look ahead to next symbol if we can and, the current symbol is base 10 (only valid subtractors) if i+1 < len(roman) && symbol == 'I' {
 			nextSymbol := roman[i+1]